scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 be a general-purpose astrodyanmic computing platform, not a dedicated navigation program like the DPTRAJ/ODP.
-The goal was to create a single library that could be used for astrodynamic research, space mission design, planetary science, in addition to deep space navigation.
+The goal was to create a single library that could be used for astrodynamic research, space mission design, planetary science, etc - in addition to deep space navigation.
 This new project was affectionately named the Mission Analysis, Operations, and Navigation Toolkit Environment, or MONTE-Python for short.

 Throughout the first half of the 2000s, MONTE was carefully constructed by reshaping the algorithms under-pinning the DPTRAJ/ODP into a rigorously tested and well documented object-oriented software package.
-In 2007, MONTE got its first operational assignment and successfully navigated NASA's Phoenix lander to Mars.
+In 2007, MONTE got its first operational assignment navigating NASA's Phoenix lander to a successful encoutner with Mars.
 Since 2012 MONTE has powered all flight navigation services at JPL, including the Cassini extended mission, Mars Science Laboratory, MAVEN, GRAIL, Dawn, Mars Reconnaissance Orbiter, Juno, and more.
 [Eva16]_

 Deep Space Navigation
 ---------------------